AhmedAbdel-Aal/blog/_posts/2020-09-24-Comprehensive-Guide-For-Triplet-Loss-Function.md

 # 2- Triplets variation

 Triplets variations means that there are more than one type of triplets that you can collect from your data.
 First of all, we have a base rule that defines that triplets as anchor, positive example and negative example.
-The variations comes when which exactly positive examples from all the positives that you can choose at each time, and which exactly the negative example that you can choose from all the negative examples that you have.
+The variations comes from which exactly the positive examples from all the positives that you will choose, and which exactly the negative example that you can choose from all the negative examples that you have.